EmbersArc/SCvx/README.md

 This framework provides an easy way to implement your own models.

-Fixed- and free-final time optimization is possible.
+Fixed- and free-final-time optimization is possible.

 The following models are currently implemented: